corinnebowers/PARRA/_scripts/5_INUN/fit_inundation/5d_populate_grid/readme.md

     inundation maps for each sample index.
 4. Update user-defined information at the top of `generate_zero.R` and `generate_files_2.R` to match `generate_files.R`.
-5. Run `generate_zero.sh` to create a “lower-bound” LISFLOOD map for the sample space.
+5. Run `run_zero.sh` to create a “lower-bound” LISFLOOD map for the sample space.
 This prevents numerical errors when interpolating values for new combinations of *Q*<sub>*p*</sub> and *t*<sub>*p*</sub>.
-6. Once all simulations have finished running, run `cleanup_lisflood.sh` to organize LISFLOOD output files. *Please note that this could be several hours or days.*
+6.  *Once all simulations have finished,* run `cleanup_lisflood.sh` to organize LISFLOOD output files.
+Please note that this could take several hours or days.
 7. Run `generate_files_2.sbatch` to identify failed LISFLOOD model runs (either did not finish or did not reach the ocean) and recalculate .bci and .bdy files for these indices.